keeler/blog/content/posts/Linux-to-Apple-File-Transfer.md

 tags:
   - Linux
   - iPhone
-  - Apple
-  - Hack
   - Workaround
   - Bash
 ---

-A workaround to transfer files from Linux devices to Apple devices.
+A workaround to transfer files from Linux devices to Apple devices without iTunes or wine.

 <!--more-->

 ## Background